Preventing the health risks associated with chemicals in drinking water

-These health risk assessments for non-regulated substances may concern specific local situations such as natural contamination with thallium, industrial contamination with n-nitrosomorpholine or morpholine, or accidental contamination with nitroglycerin released following a warehouse fire.
+These health risk assessments for non-regulated substances may concern specific local situations such as natural contamination with thallium, industrial contamination with n-nitrosomorpholine (PDF) or morpholine (PDF), or accidental contamination with nitroglycerin (PDF) released following a warehouse fire.

 How are guideline values for chemicals in drinking water developed?